yoyosource/BOTC-HomeBrew/Demon/Hydra/README.md

 ## How to run

+If only evil players are alive pronounce evil as the winner.
+If one evil player and one good player is alive after the first execution round, the second one still needs to be run!

 While preparing the first night, have 2 Hydras in play and no Minions.

 During the first night, wake both Hydras in any order and tell both who the other Hydra is and the 3 demon bluffs.